MSaeedShaikh/Assignment1_AWS_CE/docs/iam.md

 | `s3:PutObject` | Upload individual objects to the bucket | Store new media assets or cached data if the application writes to S3 |
 | `s3:ListBucket` | List the keys (filenames) within the bucket | Required by the SDK before performing `GetObject` on a path; also needed for directory-style listings |

-**Resource ARN scoping** uses two entries deliberately. `arn:aws:s3:::unievent-media-bucket` (without a trailing path) is required for bucket-level actions such as `s3:ListBucket`. `arn:aws:s3:::unievent-media-bucket/*` (with the `/*` wildcard) is required for object-level actions such as `s3:GetObject` and `s3:PutObject`.
+**Resource ARN scoping** uses two entries deliberately. `arn:aws:s3:::unievent-media-bucket-706257133013-eu-north-1-an` (without a trailing path) is required for bucket-level actions such as `s3:ListBucket`. `arn:aws:s3:::unievent-media-bucket-706257133013-eu-north-1-an/*` (with the `/*` wildcard) is required for object-level actions such as `s3:GetObject` and `s3:PutObject`.
 Using both ensures the policy covers exactly what is needed without broadening to `arn:aws:s3:::*`, which would grant the same permissions across every bucket in the account.

 ---

 ## Risks Prevented

 - **Credential theft via source code** -- because no access keys exist, an attacker who reads `app.py`, `userdata.sh`, or any environment file finds no usable AWS credentials to exfiltrate.
-- **Lateral movement to other buckets** -- the `Resource` ARN is scoped to `unievent-media-bucket` only; even with full control of the EC2 instance an attacker cannot read, write, or delete objects in any other S3 bucket in the account.
+- **Lateral movement to other buckets** -- the `Resource` ARN is scoped to `unievent-media-bucket-706257133013-eu-north-1-an` only; even with full control of the EC2 instance an attacker cannot read, write, or delete objects in any other S3 bucket in the account.
 - **Privilege escalation via S3** -- omitting IAM actions (`iam:*`), EC2 actions, and other service permissions means a compromised instance cannot be used to create new users, attach policies, or provision additional infrastructure.
 - **Persistent access after instance termination** -- temporary credentials tied to the instance profile are invalidated when the instance is stopped or terminated; there are no long-lived keys that remain valid after the compute resource is gone.